ADGEfficiency/adgefficiency.github.io/_posts/2020-04-25-world-models.md

 The vision of the agent reduces the environment observation $x$ $(96, 96, 3)$ into a low dimensional, latent representation $z$ $(32,)$.

-How do we learn this latent representation if we don't have examples?
-The agent uses a Variational Autoencoder.
+How do we learn this latent representation if we don't have examples? **Our agent uses a Variational Autoencoder**.

 ## The Variational Autoencoder